Diagnostic Radiologist Jobs in USA with Visa Sponsorship

 How long does H-1B processing take for radiologist positions?

-Standard H-1B processing takes 2-4 months, but premium processing (additional $2,805 fee) guarantees 15-day response.
+Standard H-1B visa processing takes 2-4 months, but premium processing (additional $2,805 fee) guarantees 15-day response.
 Medical positions often use premium processing to meet hospital staffing needs and residency program timelines for graduating physicians.

 Do private radiology practices sponsor H-1B visas?